jbgriesner/recoMscDSproject/README.md

 ```

 ## 1. Introduction
 Recommender systems goal is to push *relevant* items to a given user.
 Understanding and modelling the user's preferences is required to reach this goal.
 In this project you will learn how to model the user's preferences with the [Surprise library](http://surpriselib.com/) to build different recommender systems.
 The first one will be a pure *collaborative filtering* approach, and the second one will rely on item attributes in a *content-based* way.
-First of all you have to download the dataset and unzip it in the `./data/raw` folder.

 ## 2. Loading Data
 We use here the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
 It contains 25 millions of users ratings. the data are in the `./data/raw` folder.
 We could load directly the .csv file with [a built-in Surprise function](https://github.com/NicolasHug/Surprise/blob/ef3ed6e98304dbf8d033c8eee741294b05b5ba07/surprise/dataset.py#L105), but it's more convenient to load it through a Pandas dataframe for later flexibility purpose.